mbrennwa/mataa/TestTone/source/README.txt

 * Compiling TestTone and TestDevices:

-If you need/want to compile TestTone and TestDevices yourself, follow the instructions given in the tutorial on the portaudio wiki (http://portaudio.com/trac/wiki/TutorialDir/TutorialStart).
+If you need/want to compile TestTone and TestDevices yourself, PLEASE read the corresponding sections in the MATAA manual.
+You may also want to read the instructions given in the tutorial on the portaudio wiki (http://portaudio.com/trac/wiki/TutorialDir/TutorialStart).
 This involves the following steps:

 - Download the portaudio package (you'll need version 19 for TestTone and TestDevices).
 - Compile and build the portaudio library for the computer platform on which you intend to use MATAA.